German for Beginners

-Yes, there really are three German verbs that can be translated as "to know" in English!
+There really are three German verbs that can be translated as "to know" in English!
 But German-speakers don't really have to worry about it, and you won't either after you've covered this lesson.

 The two main German verbs that mean "to know" are kennen and wissen.
-A third verb, können, is a modal verb that usually means "to be able" or "can" but in certain situations can also mean "to know."
+A third verb, können, is a modal verb that usually means "to be able" or "can" — but in certain situations can also mean "to know."
 (Learn more about modals in Part 3 of this lesson.)
-Here are three different "know" examples, with three different German verbs, that translate into English "know" sentences...
+Here are three different "know" examples, with three different German verbs, that translate into English "know" sentences.

 I know about it.